yathit/yathit-inboxcrm-help/_posts/2000-02-01-saving-inbound-message-to-sugarcrm.md

 ---
-title: Archiving email
+title: Saving Inbound Emails to SugarCRM
-section: Using InboxCRM
+section: Inbound Messages
-index: 6
+index: 1
 ---

-When you open [Gmail](https://mail.google.com) message, a link is injected just before "Reply" button in the Gmail message header.
+{{site.product}} gives you a easy ways to easily save emails into SugarCRM.
+Simply click on the {{ "ydn-logo-bw" | svg_icon }} icon in the gmail message toolbar.

 {% include screenshot.html file="archive-email.gif" %}